-Work-Study applications for our comprehensive birth doula workshops are accepted yearly.
+Work-Study applications for our comprehensive birth doula workshops are accepted on an ongoing basis.

 See below for information on how to apply.

-The current work-study application deadline is March 6th, 2020.
-If you are accepted to the work-study program you will be invited to attend any future scheduled workshops within one year.
+If you are accepted to the work-study program you will be invited to attend a scheduled workshop within one year.
 Be sure to read all of the information about the work-study program in the first pages of the application, and verify that you will be available for all classes in a given workshop by reviewing schedules here.
 Then we invite you to apply for our work-study program!!!

 Work-study application process: